This post may contain affiliate links.

 Why Choose a Rimless Tank?

-The short answer is rimless tanks are really good looking.
+The short answer is rimless tanks are really good-looking.
 Your tank will probably be a focal point in whatever room you decide to put it in, so you want it to be a pleasing addition to that space.
 Additionally, a rimless tank is pretty to look at, but the view of what’s inside is better, too.
 With only reinforced glass and no extra trim or braces, the unobstructed view you have as you watch your sea creatures swimming around in your tank is fantastic.

 Because rimless tanks don’t have the outside bracing of traditional glass tanks, the glass is thicker to support the water’s pressure on the sides and bottom of the tank.
 To increase the glass’s overall strength on a rimless tank, the glass is bonded with silicon.

 Further, many rimless tanks use low iron glass making it purer glass.
-This purity means your glass won’t have the green hues caused by the presence of iron oxide in a less pure glass.
+This purity means your glass won’t have the green hues caused by the presence of iron oxide in the less pure glass.
 Iron oxide seeps in from the sand that glass is made from or even from the glass’s container.
 A clearer glass means you will see the truer colors of sea life in your aquarium.

 What to Look for in an Aquarium Mat?